7 steps to building an Agile organization

 Step 7: Establish the learning

 Quick wins are not primarily about generating support, although they often do.
 They are opportunities to evaluate your course.
-Real projects with real results (increasing value, flow or quality) are the most valuable feedback to help you frame future decisions.
+Within an Agile organization, real projects with real results (increasing value, flow or quality) are the most valuable feedback to help you frame future decisions.
 A change project which only trumpets successes and hides failures is not encouraging risk-taking, it is stifling it – and putting more blocks in the path of true change.

 We want to cut failures and reinvest in winners.
 If something is not working, don’t simply continue with it, try to find out why not and then make changes accordingly.
 If there are too many factors to determine which is the problem, then it’s a sign that you’re not making your increments small enough – try to take even smaller steps until you can establish which elements work and which don’t.

-Get started.
+Get started building an Agile organization.
 And keep moving towards the goal.